CoderAcademy-MEL/html-css-challenges/05-terminal-app-product-page.md

 Your objective is to build a webpage implementing all the new CSS features we've learnt this week.

-You should structure your website into smaller components similar to what Aaron demonstrated today.
+You should structure your website into smaller components similar to what Aaron demonstrated in the afternoon lecture.

 You will only use HTML and CSS to do this project.